sreent/data-models-ebook/hands-on-labs/01-lab-scenario-reasoning.md

-# Topic 1 Lab — Scenario-Based Reasoning: Matching Models to Workloads d
+# Topic 1 Lab — Scenario-Based Reasoning: Matching Models to Workloads

 This is a reasoning lab, not a coding lab.
 Part A checks your command of the chapter's vocabulary and decision framework.
 Parts B and C apply that framework to realistic scenarios, building the conceptual foundation that Topics 2–10 depend on.